 The purpose of the information contained in the Code is to promote and maintain a learning environment appropriate for an institution of higher education and to serve as a basic guide to help prevent abuse of the rights of others.
 Members of the University community are expected to be familiar with the policies and processes contained within the Code and to act in compliance with them at all times.
 The Code is intended to be a general handbook to give guidance and direction to members of a very diverse University community.
-Although it is not possible to cover every conceivable situation that might arise, specific questions relating to the Code may be directed to the Office of Student Rights & Responsibilities or the Office of the Vice President for Student Affairs & Diversity.
+Although it is not possible to cover every conceivable situation that might arise, specific questions relating to the Code may be directed to the Office of Community Standards or the Office of the Vice President for Student Affairs.

-The authority for student discipline, also referred to as student conduct, is derived from the president, who has delegated authority to the vice president for student affairs and diversity (VPSAD).
-The VPSAD further delegates authority to the assistant dean of students.
-The assistant dean of students administers the policies, procedural rules, and programs for student conduct hearings consistent with provisions of the Code, federal and state laws, and University and SBHE policies.
+The authority for student discipline, also referred to as student conduct, is derived from the president, who has delegated authority to the Vice President for Student Affairs (VPSA).
+The VPSA further delegates authority to the Dean of Students.
+The Dean of Students administers the policies, procedural rules, and programs for student conduct hearings consistent with provisions of the Code, federal and state laws, and University and SBHE policies.

 FAQ's About Student Conduct

 How is a conduct complaint filed?

 Any member of the University community may file a complaint against a student for an alleged violation of the Code.
 A complaint should be submitted as soon as possible after the event takes place or when an individual is made aware of a potential event of concern.
 The Office of Community Standards assists members of the University community in answering questions, addressing concerns, and preparing complaints.
 (File Student Conduct Complaint Link Above)